prazg/Nepal_TRAYA/README.md

 - 24 of 24 validation and consistency checks pass, including 8/8 agreement with
   the published avalanche classification of Rounce et al. (2016).

-## Preprint

-`paper/` holds an arXiv-ready manuscript describing the implementation, the validation and the sensitivity analysis.
-Every number, table and figure in it is generated from the pipeline by `src/make_tables.py` and `src/make_figures.py`, so the paper cannot drift from the data. `make -C paper` builds it;
-`make -C paper arxiv` produces the submission tarball. **The author list, affiliations and funding statement are placeholders and must be confirmed before submission.**

-Every bibliography entry is checked against the DOI registries by `src/verify_refs.py`, which compares author surnames, year, journal, volume and pages with the registered record.
-That check found and corrected a wrong author list and a misattributed equation during preparation.

 ## Validation